whg-training/statistics-course/Statistical_modelling/Introduction/practicals/warmup/distributions warmup.md

 **Question.** Plot a multivariate normal distribution density using using R.

 **Hint.** This can be done using the `mvtnorm` package and the `ellipse` package.
-Here is one way using base R graphics - experiment with different :
+Here is one way using base R graphics - try experimenting with different covariances:

 ```